waterhd/siebel-on-docker/README.md

 #### Oracle Database Server

-For the Oracle database, make sure to download both files for Oracle 12c Release 1 for the Linux x86-64 platform.
+For the Oracle database server, make sure to download both files for Oracle 12c Release 1 for the Linux x86-64 platform.
 These files are called:

 * `linuxamd64_12102_database_1of2.zip`
 * `linuxamd64_12102_database_2of2.zip`.

 #### Oracle Database Client

+For the Oracle database client, make sure to download the necessary RPM files from [Oracle Technology Network](https://www.oracle.com/technetwork/topics/linuxsoft-082809.html).
+Although installing on a 64 bit OS, please make sure to download the 32-bit (Linux x86) files, since Siebel server is 32-bit software.

+The files are called:

+* `oracle-instantclient12.1-basic-12.1.0.2.0-1.i386.rpm`
+* `oracle-instantclient12.1-sqlplus-12.1.0.2.0-1.i386.rpm`

 #### Siebel